 Derivatives may involve significant risks.
 Derivatives are financial instruments with a value in relation to, or derived from, the value of an underlying asset(s) or other reference, such as an index, rate or other economic indicator (each an underlying reference).
 Derivatives may include those that are privately placed or otherwise exempt from SEC registration, including Rule 144A eligible securities.
 Derivatives could result in Fund losses if the underlying reference does not perform as anticipated.
 Use of derivatives is a highly specialized activity that can involve investment techniques, risks, and tax planning different from those associated with more traditional investment instruments.
 The use of derivatives for other than hedging purposes may be considered a speculative trading practice, and involves greater risks than are involved in hedging.
 The Fund's derivatives strategy may not be successful and could result in substantial, potentially unlimited, losses to the Fund regardless of the Fund's actual investment.
 A relatively small movement in the price, rate or other economic indicator associated with the underlying reference may result in substantial loss for the Fund.
 Derivatives may be more volatile than other types of investments.
 The value of derivatives may be influenced by a variety of factors, including national and international political and economic developments.
 Potential changes to the regulation of the derivatives markets may make derivatives more costly, may limit the market for derivatives, or may otherwise adversely affect the value or performance of derivatives.
-Derivatives can increase the Fund's risk exposure to underlying references and their attendant risks, such as the risk of an adverse credit event associated with the underlying reference (credit risk), the risk of an adverse movement in the value, price or rate of the underlying reference (market risk), the risk of an adverse movement in the value of underlying currencies (foreign currency risk) and the risk of an adverse movement in underlying interest rates (interest rate risk).
-Derivatives may expose the Fund to additional risks, including the risk of loss due to a derivative position that is imperfectly correlated with the underlying reference it is intended to hedge or replicate (correlation risk), the risk that a counterparty will fail to perform as agreed (counterparty risk), the risk that a hedging strategy may fail to mitigate losses, and may offset gains (hedging risk), the risk that losses may be greater than the amount invested (leverage risk), the risk that the Fund may be unable to sell an investment at an advantageous time or price (liquidity risk), the risk that the investment may be difficult to value (pricing risk), and the risk that the price or value of the investment fluctuates significantly over short periods of time (volatility risk).
+Derivatives can increase the Fund's risk exposure to underlying references and their attendant risks, such as the risk of an adverse credit event associated with the underlying reference (credit risk), the risk of an adverse movement in the value of underlying reference (foreign currency risk) and the risk of an adverse movement in underlying reference (market risk).
+Derivatives may expose the Fund to additional risks, includin sell an investment at an advantageous time or price (liquidity risk), the risk that the investment may be difficult to value (pricing risk), and the risk that the price or value of the investment fluctuates significantly over short periods of time (volatility risk).
 More detail on particular derivatives that may be utilized is discussed below.